Sacramento Digs Gardening logo

 Pomegranate balsamic vinegar gives the dressing a fruity note, too.

-Make this with ingredients fresh from
+Make this with fresh ingredients.

 Expecting a crowd?
 This recipe can be easy doubled, tripled or more.